Jahanzeb9999/Fintech-Project-1/README.md

 # Exploring Stocks performance forecast on Canadian banks
+This project is targets mainly those individuals who are thinking to invest in a particular sector(in this case, Canadian Banks).
+Our purpose is to help make better investment decision as of if a certain amount is to be invested in a particular sector(Canadian Banks) which stock should he/she go for.
 With a focus on Canadian banks, we have worked with the four banking giants of Canada, namely - Bank of Nova Scotia, Bank of Montreal, Toronto Dominion Bank and Royal Bank of Canada.
+We used Google Finance as our API.
 In one Jupyter Notebook we cleaned the data extracted from the attached CSV files.
-We made a graphical representation of the closing prices
+We made a graphical representation of the closing prices for the last 6 years.
+Made a projection of how the investment could be looking like in the next 5 years with the help of Monte Carlo Simulation.
+We then used another fresh Jupyter Notebook to visualize all the data so that we could visibly compare all the stock's performance to help make better investment decision.
+We also compared each of them to S&P500 and visualized the data so that our audience can see how they performed compared to S&P500.
+This project analytically concludes that depending on the individual’s risk preference they can decide to invest in BMO or RBC.
+This is not to say that they are the best performing stocks but given a 95% confidence interval they will yield the highest return.